 Obtaining a good sexual history is imperative.
-Firstly, it is important to define which sexual dysfunction the patient is complaining of.
-It is not uncommon for patients to confuse ED with other sexual dysfunctions such as premature ejaculation, delayed ejaculation, or even retrograde ejaculation.
+It is important to define which sexual dysfunction the patient is complaining of.
+It is not uncommon for patients to confuse ED with other sexual dysfunctions such as premature ejaculation, delayed ejaculation or even retrograde ejaculation.
 Defining a patient's (and partner's) expectations and goals is also of value.

 There are a number of validated questionnaires available that obtain information regarding a patient's sexual function.
 These include the International Index Of Erectile Function (IIEF), Sexual Health Inventory For Men (SHIM), and Men's Sexual Health Questionnaire (MSHQ), which are questionnaires routinely used at the Sexual Medicine Program in the Department of Urology at Weill Cornell Medicine.

 The physical examination should focus on the following:

 Examination of the penis should focus primarily on the presence of plaques and fibrosis.
 Examination of the testicles is aimed primarily at defining the presence or absence of masses, and at ascertaining the testicular volume and consistency.
 All men over the age of 40 years and those with lower urinary tract symptoms undergo digital rectal examination for prostate assessment.

 All patients presenting with ED should have their blood pressure measured and a basic laboratory analysis.